Aleksandr Samokutyaev

-Aleksandr Mikhailovich Samokutyaev (Александр Михайлович Самокутяев; born 13 March 1970 in Penza, Russian SFSR, USSR) is a Russian politician and former cosmonaut.
-Samokutyaev served as a Flight Engineer for the International Space Station (ISS) long duration Expedition 27/28 missions.
-He also served as the Soyuz TMA-21 commander.
-He most recently served on the Soyuz TMA-14M Expedition 41/42 crew aboard the ISS.
-He was hired as a cosmonaut in the summer of 2003.
+Aleksandr Mikhailovich Samokutyaev (Александр Михайлович Самокутяев; 1970 – 17 June 2026) was a Russian politician and cosmonaut.
+He served as a Flight Engineer for the International Space Station (ISS) long duration Expedition 27/28 missions.
+Samokutyaev also served as the Soyuz TMA-21 commander.
+His last mission was Soyuz TMA-14M Expedition 41/42 aboard the ISS.

-Since 2020, he has represented the Lermontovsky constituency in the State Duma.
+Samokutyaev represented the Lermontovsky constituency in the State Duma from 2020 until his death.

-Education
+Early life and education

-In 1987–1988 Aleksandr studied at Penza Polytechnical Institute.
-Then he went to Chernigov and graduated from Chernigov Higher Military Pilot School after Lenin's Komsomol (HMPS) in 1992.
-Samokutyayev graduated from the Gagarin Air Force Academy as a pilot-engineer in 2000.
+Samokutyaev was born on 13 March 1970 in Penza.
+In 1987–1988, Samokutyaev studied at Penza Polytechnical Institute.
+He then moved to Chernigov where he graduated from the Chernigov Higher Military Pilot School with a degree in pilot engineering in 1992.
+In 2000, Samokutyaev graduated from the Gagarin Air Force Academy with a degree in military and administrative management.

-Experience
+Air Force career

-Samokutyayev has flown as pilot, senior pilot and deputy commander of air squadron, logging 680 hours of flight time and performed 250 parachute jumps.
-He is a qualified diver.
+Samokutyaev flew as a pilot, as a senior pilot, and as a deputy commander of an air squadron in the Russian Air Force.

-Upon graduation from the Gagarin Air Force Academy since 2000 he served at the Gagarin Cosmonaut Training Center as the planning division head.

 Cosmonaut career

-On 29 May 2003 he was enlisted in the cosmonaut detachment to pass a course of general space training. prior to the enlistment, on 20 January 2003 he successfully received a positive medical confirmation by the Chief Medical Board.
-Samokutyayev qualified as a test-cosmonaut on 5 July 2005.
+Samokutyaev joined the cosmonaut corps in 2003 and qualified as a test-cosmonaut in 2005.
+He trained as a member of the Expedition 23/24 backup crew.

-In July 2008 Samokutyayev was assigned to the backup crew for Expedition 25 to the ISS.
-Since then he joined the ISS advanced training as a backup commander and, from 2009, as a flight engineer.
-During the launch of Soyuz TMA-18 on 2 April 2010 he served as a backup commander of the Soyuz spacecraft.
+In July 2008, Samokutyaev was assigned to the backup crew for Expedition 25 to the ISS.
+He joined the ISS advanced training as a backup commander and, from 2009, as a flight engineer.
+During the launch of Soyuz TMA-18 on 2 April 2010, he served as a backup commander of the Soyuz spacecraft.